Sakarya Province

 Sakarya is on the Ankara-Istanbul highway and is also connected by rail.
 Sakarya is serviced by Istanbul's Sabiha Gökçen International Airport.
-The current mayor of Sakarya is Ekrem Yüce as of 2019.
-(AKP).
-The city of Sakarya, one of the most important cities in Turkey for its rapid growth and development, is also noteworthy for its natural beauties and its cultural richness.
-It is one of the paradise-like spots of the country with its sea, beaches, lakes, rivers, highlands, thermal springs, traditional Ottoman lifestyle districts such as Taraklı and Geyve and noteworthy historical relics that are inherited from the Byzantine and the Ottoman eras.
+The mayor of Sakarya is Yusuf Alemdar as of 2024 (AKP).
+The city of Sakarya, one of the most important cities in Turkey for its rapid growth and development, is known for its natural surroundings and culture.
+Home to several resort towns, Sakarya has access to the sea, beaches, lakes, rivers, highlands, thermal springs, traditional Ottoman lifestyle districts such as Taraklı and Geyve and noteworthy historical relics from the Byzantine and the Ottoman eras.

 The Turks conquered the city of Sakarya in the 13th century.
 There was intensive immigration from the Caucasus and the Balkans in the 18th and the 19th centuries.
 The last massive immigration was in 1989 from Bulgaria.
-The city has developed industry from being a transportation crossroads and still has inward domestic migration.
-Sakarya is notable in the Marmara Region.
+The pronvince's location at a transportation crossroads has made spurred development in the manufacturing sector, and it still has inward migration from other parts of Turkey.